 Determine the amount of monthly nonexempt income using calendar months.
-Monthly nonexempt income minus allowable deductions is countable monthly income, which is compared to the income standard for the size of the unit.
+Monthly nonexempt income minus allowable deductions is countable monthly income, which is compared to the income standard for the size of the Eligibility Determination Group (EDG).

-Eligibility for Medical for persons living in the community is determined in whole dollar amounts only.
+Medical eligibility for persons living in the community is determined in whole dollar amounts only.
 Drop cents from each amount during the Medical eligibility calculation.
 This includes dropping cents from:

 - each paycheck for earned income,

 - each spousal support payment paid,

 - the gross income from self-employment after deducting appropriate self-employment expenses, and

 - other allowable income deductions listed in PM 08-03-03.

 To determine monthly income, both earned and unearned, for persons who receive a payment once a week or once every 2 weeks, and to determine spousal support payment deductions:

 - Determine an average weekly/bi-weekly amount for the month.

 - Multiply this amount by 4.3 if the person receives the payment weekly.